-The lung function tests were performed with the spirometer-Lungest 1000 (MES, Krakow, Poland) according to ERS/ATS14standards.
-These children had not received any anti-asthmatic medication, including oral steroids, for at least two days.
+Following FeNO measurement, lung function tests were performed with the spirometer-Lungest 1000 (MES, Krakow, Poland) according to ERS/ATS^{14} standards.
+These children had not received any anti-asthmatic medication, including oral β -2 agonists, theophylline, steroids, or antihistamines, for at least two days.